thearistotle2/ban-ad/README.md

 - `defaultLink` is only used `defaultImage` is also provided.
 - `banAddress` can be used to keep ad payments separate for each ad slot.

+Ad slot ids can be generated for you by the app at `/banad/newid`.

 ## Gmail Setup Instructions

 You can use any SMTP with TLS and IMAP with SSL, but the defaults are set up for Gmail.
 In order to set up a new account